yuexinw6057/github-tutorial/README.md

     <li> <code> git status - to see if there is any files that is left unadded or committed.  </code> </li>
     <li> <code> c9 - to open file when you are in the file's directory </code> </li>
 </ul> </p4>
-<p style="color:gray;"> Honestly there is more, but for now that is all you need to know.
+<p style="font-family:courier;">Honestly there is more, but for now that is all you need to know.
 The end!
-Have a good one! </p>
+Have a good one. </p>